Start your business

 Many benefits come with starting a corporation in South Carolina.
 As a business type, the benefits of a corporation include:

 There are disadvantages you should be aware of, however.
-Among these are the tax structure (profits are taxed at both the corporation and personal income tax levels), and there’s a lot more red tape and paperwork involved than with other structures, such as limited liability companies (LLCs).
+Among these are the tax structure (profits are taxed at both the corporation and personal income tax levels) and the fact that there’s a lot more red tape and paperwork involved than with other structures, such as limited liability companies (LLCs).

 How your corporation is taxed in South Carolina will depend on its designation as a C corporation, an S corporation, or a nonprofit.

-Corporations are known for requiring a lot more paperwork and record-keeping.
-This is not surprising, considering they tend to have more laws to comply with and more people involved.
+Corporations are known for requiring a lot more paperwork and record-keeping than other business types.
+This is not surprising, considering they tend to have more laws to comply with and usually more people involved.
 Consider bylaws, shareholder agreements, keeping track of all stock issuances, meeting notes, etc., and the paperwork can add up pretty quickly.

 You can change the name of your corporation in South Carolina by filing the Articles of Amendment and paying a $110 filing fee.